 |Set up for VMware, Hyper-V, or physical servers.|

-You can create an Azure Migrate project in a number of geographies in the public cloud.
+You can create a project in a number of geographies in the public cloud.

-- Although you can only create projects in these geographies, you can assess or migrate machines for other target locations.
+- Although you can only create projects in these geographies, you can assess or migrate servers for other target locations.